Atireg/js-react-exam/README.md

 [ ] Make the add element form component.

-[ ] Make file upload modal.
+[ ] Make the upload form an Excel sheet possible.

 [ ] Add all element properties.

 [ ] Add an edit functionality for the elements.

-[ ] Add elements to the socket.
+[ ] Add elements to the basket.

-[ ] Make the counter a part of the socket.
+[ ] Make the counter a part of the basket.

 [ ] Add the element download function to get a 3D model or OBJ.

-[ ] Make the upload form an Excel sheet possible.
+[ ] Add pdf generator function.

 [ ] Fix the design.